 - Witness or attest signatures

-How do I update my address with the District of Columbia Secretary of State?
+How do I update my address for my District of Columbia notary commission?

 A District of Columbia notary public whose residence, business, government, or employer address changes during the term of his or her commission is required to immediately notify the Office of Notary Commissions and Authentications in writing by completing a Change of Address form provided on its website at: https://os.dc.gov/service/notary-commissions.
 The notary must include with this form the document that provides proof that the surety bond company has been notified of the change in address.